 Activism Research Network

-In the 21st century, politics is being reinvented.
+In the 21st Century, politics is going through a process of reinvention.
 With people increasingly disengaged from formal politics, the space of activism and protest is expanding.
 From the local to international, people are ever more willing to engage in purposeful protest to realise their aims and values.

 - The Tea Party Movement in the US.

 - Forms of populist politics across the globe

 Through researching and engaging with activists and issues, we are concerned with a number of key questions, including: ‘What makes for successful activism’?
 ‘How can activism both inform and transform the political agenda?’
 ‘What is and ought to be the relationship between academics and activists?’
 How can activists and academics learn from one another?

 Our research seeks to inform progressive forms of political mobilisation, through the development of evidence informed toolkits, workshops and engagement with stakeholders.

 There are also opportunities for PhD study in these areas.

 The group is co-directed by Professor David Bates (Politics and International Relations), and Dr Matthew Ogilvie (Sociology).